LogtalkDotOrg/logtalk3/examples/NOTES.md

 	alternative version of the `family` example using a family registry implemented using multifile predicates to avoid dynamic binding

-- `figures`
+- `ncl`
-	an example of network modeling for recognizing polyhedra represented as graphs
+	Net-Clause Language (NCL) examples (including the `figures` individual example of network modeling for recognizing polyhedra represented as graphs)

 - `futures`
 	simple example of working with futures, a common concurrent programming